 However, in more severe cases of anemia, doctors may resort to erythropoietin injections or blood transfusions, based on whether you have a low haemoglobin count and other factors.
 Thankfully, common cases of anemia are typically treated with multivitamins and, for recovery, it is best that you get care as soon as possible, especially if your family has a history with the anemia disease.

 When it comes to a health condition like anemia, prevention should a priority as some cases can be quite difficult to manage, and are even life threatening.
 However, there are over 400 different types of anemia, classified under heads such as microcytic hypochromic anemia.
 So, while a quick online search may advise you to up your iron intake, doing so without proper medical guidance is unadvisable as you run the risk of developing another complication.
-So, seeking medical care should be your first step towards fighting anemia, and this made much easier with the Bajaj Finserv Health app.
+So, seeking medical care should be your first step towards fighting anemia, and this made much easier with the most accessible and affordable healthcare platform provided by Bajaj Finserv Health.

-This online provision helps you get access to healthcare in a simple and easy manner.
-Using your smartphone, you can find the best doctors in your area, book appointments at their clinics online, and consult virtually over video.
+The platform helps you access a range of healthcare benefits in a simple and easy manner.
+You can find the best doctors in your area, book appointments at their clinics online, and consult virtually over video.
 These features make remote care a reality, especially when physical visits aren’t possible.
-Additionally, the Bajaj Finserv Health app also has a ‘Health Vault’ feature that allows you to maintain digital patient records, track your vitals, and share this data with specialists, be it laboratories or doctors.
-To get started with the Bajaj Finserv Health app, download it from Google Play or the Apple App Store today!
+Additionally, the platform also has a ‘Health Vault’ feature that allows you to maintain digital patient records, track your vitals, and share this data with specialists, be it laboratories or doctors.
+Get started and make your health your priority!